17hoehbr/Apple-Music-Electron-Wiki/Home.md

 [cryptofyre](https://github.com/cryptofyre), [Core](https://github.com/coredev-uk), [devilAPI](https://github.com/devilAPI), [Apple](https://apple.com), [castlabs](https://github.com/castlabs) (for electron), and more!

 ### Disclaimer
-I do not intend to compete in any way to Apple.
+*I do not intend to compete in any way with Apple.
 Apple owns the right to the Apple logo, Apple Music, Apple Music Logo, and MusicKit.
-If anyone has any issues with the legal reasoning behind this application you can contact me at <a href="mailto:cryptofyre@protonmail.com">cryptofyre@protonmail.com</a>
+If anyone has any issues with the legal reasoning behind this application you can contact me at <a href="mailto:cryptofyre@protonmail.com">cryptofyre@protonmail.com</a>.*